 There's nothing else you can do.
 Now you can have faith that you're going to end up with the best result because you've done everything you can do.
 Why are you going to beat yourself up and torture yourself over something that you don't control anymore?
 Once you have got that great attorney by your side and feel confident that you've got somebody who knows they're going, you can then let it go.
 You can then say:

 - You know what, I've done what I can do;

 - I'm not going to worry about it anymore, cause all worrying right now is going to do I eat away at me;

 - it's going to make me feel sick;

-What’s going to solve my problem is having faith and confidence in my attorney and faith and confidence in myself, and faith and confidence in a higher power that is going to see me through this.”
+What's going to solve my problem is having faith and confidence in my attorney and trust and confidence in myself, and faith and belief in a higher power that will see me through this.”

 Envision Best Possible Resolution to Your Criminal Case

 Every morning when you wake up, envision the resolution you want in your mind.
 Envision the result that you want.
 If you keep doing that, eventually you're going to get that or something very close to that, because once you put your hands in your attorney, put your hands in your faith, in the person that you believe in, then there's nothing else you can do — you've done what you can do.

 So, just continuing to worry about things doesn't make any sense.
 I hope this little piece of information has helped you.
 I don't think this information is limited to criminal defense cases in Los Angeles or anywhere.

 I think it has to do with life.
 If you want to live a solid life, if you're going to get what you want to get in life, you must have faith and believe in something sight unseen, and that's not easy to do.
 It's not easy because people often want to think about the negative, about the worst things in life, about the horrible things about, “Oh My God, what if it goes this way?”